GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 [Back to Table of Contents](#table-of-contents)

-## Transformation
+## Azure Databricks : Transformation

 Likewise when we set up our Data Factory service, we will use the same `Resource Group` that we created when setting up our `Storage Account` at the beginning of this project:

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/df4b6961-c4cc-412f-adb4-25a694066210)

-Once we launch the workspace, we create a Compute so that we can run our Spark code.
+Once we launch the workspace, we create a `Compute` so that we can run our Spark code.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/9a7b185e-b138-477b-b253-e6400c872027)